hopandfork/jgnuplot/README.md

 It is enough to extract the "tar.gz" or "zip" archive into a directory of your choice.

 ## Usage ##
-Having downloaded (and compiled) jGNUplot, in order to run the application:

-	java -jar target/JGNUplot-x.y.z-jar-with-dependencies.jar

-Alternatively, you can use the `jpg` script available in the project root
+Having downloaded (and compiled) jGNUplot, you can run it through the `jgp` script available in the project's root directory:
-directory:

 	chmod +x jgp
 	./jgp